Psamtik I: Reign

+Stela dated to Year 51 of Psammetikhos I, dedicated by Paderpsu.
+Berlin 8348 (lost).

 Psamtik died in 610 BCE and was succeeded by his son, Necho II.

 Investigation into the origin of language

-The Greek historian Herodotus conveyed an anecdote about Psamtik in the second volume of his Histories (2.2).
+The Greek historian Herodotus conveyed an anecdote about Psamtik in the second book of his Histories (2.2).
 During his visit to Egypt, Herodotus heard that Psammetichus ("Psamṯik") sought to discover the origin of language by conducting an experiment with two children.
 Allegedly he gave two newborn babies to a shepherd, with the instructions that no one should speak to them, but that the shepherd should feed and care for them while listening to determine their first words.
 The hypothesis was that the first word would be uttered in the root language of all people.
 When one of the children cried "βεκός" (bekós) with outstretched arms, the shepherd reported this to Psammetichus, who concluded that the word was Phrygian because that was the sound of the Phrygian word for "bread".
 Thus, they concluded that the Phrygians were an older people than the Egyptians, and that Phrygian was the original language of men.
 There are no other extant sources to verify this story.